 - Foster a just and sustainable America as a partner on the world stage

 The Hosting Team Pictured Above: Eileen Beckett, Kim Crowley, Robert Kauffman, Virginia Swain, Chet Warzynski, Juan Zhong.

-Virginia Swain has been trained as a World Café facilitator at the Fielding Graduate School, and we follow the World Café methodology.
 In our online monthly encounters, we use the user-friendly Zoom technology.
-After welcoming and introducing everyone, we explain the etiquette that governs our meetings and provide a brief account of the philosophy and history of America’s Soul Cafés.
+After welcoming and introducing everyone, we explain our sacred container that governs our meetings and provide a brief account of the philosophy and history of America’s Soul Community.
 Then we break out into small groups–usually with three or four participants each.
 In this setting, participants take up the question or questions which have been prepared by the hosting team. and our role to become part of the Phoenix and the rebirth of America.
 When we come back to the full group, we share our experiences and insights, and create an image or words that best expresses our understanding of what we each can offer the Phoenix.

-Imaging plays a key role in our Café, because, again, we can’t reconcile a challenge unless we can see it in our mind’s eye.
-Through the Cafés, participants are invited to see their soul gifts to the Phoenix as an offering to show their commitment to heal America.
-The following image shows one offering.
-“Celebrating Life” to the Phoenix.
+Imaging plays a key role in our Community, because, again, we can’t reconcile a challenge unless we can see it in our mind’s eye.
+Through the Community, participants are invited to offer their soul gifts to the Phoenix as a way to show their commitment to heal America.

 To view sample images and experience the results of previous sessions of America’s Soul Cafés from January 2017-January 2018